FernandaCastro/mini-game-scores/Readme.md

 It uses CycleBarrier synchronizer to wait until all thread have started, and it also uses CountDownLatch synchronizer to wait until all threads complete.

+A BlockingQueue<String> is used to share the sessionKey, where the LoginWorker adds sessionKey to the queue, and the ScoreWorker pools from it.

+So keep in mind that when ScoreWorker has no sessionKey to use the request will return: [400: Score Missing or invalid <sessionkey> parameter]

 So that a simple analysis of the responses for the concurrent requests is made at the end.

 ####How to run the Concurrency Test application